Fluorite-Apps/Fluorite-Store/README.md

 ## Possible Features to be added
 - [ ] Chocolately integration
 - [ ] Scheduled, auto updates - (might not be possible to do via python)
+- [ ] Possibly re-writing the search function to instead scrape https://scoop.sh/#/apps?s=0&d=1&o=true as it also contains unofficial repositories (more apps), would be a bit more complex to implement, however it'd include more apps. (if implemented, place warning beside apps that it comes from an unofficial repo)

 # Fluorite Store
 https://user-images.githubusercontent.com/83690012/190864219-1a7856e3-d629-4103-9063-aa05eb71d0ea.mp4